japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 killTaskIfInterrupted(): Unit
 ----

-NOTE: `killTaskIfInterrupted` is part of the <<spark-TaskContext.adoc#killTaskIfInterrupted, TaskContext Contract>> to mark the task for interruption, i.e. cancellation.
+NOTE: `killTaskIfInterrupted` is part of the <<spark-TaskContext.md#killTaskIfInterrupted, TaskContext Contract>> to mark the task for interruption, i.e. cancellation.

 `killTaskIfInterrupted`...FIXME